-Le Roy, New York: Jell-o MuseumEveryone's favorite gelatinous treat was first concocted in Le Roy.
+Le Roy, New York: Jell-o MuseumEveryone's favorite gelatinous treat was concocted in Le Roy in 1897.

 - I-90/New York State Thruway exit 47.
 South on Hwy 19/Lake Rd into Le Roy, then left (east) three blocks on Hwy 5/Main St. to the Museum.